Physician construction loans can help you build your dream home without saving for a 20% down payment.

 With that said, every lender and loan amount will have different terms, so it’s important to meet with a qualified loan officer or financial advisor to make sure you’ve exhausted your down payment options and found the mortgage program that works best for you.

-Determining Your Debt-to-Income Ratio with Student Loans
+How to Determine Your Debt-to-Income Ratio with Student Loans

-Borrowers on Fixed Repayment Plans:
+Borrowers on Fixed Repayment Plans

-For physicians with student loans who are on a fixed repayment plan, such as the standard 10-year repayment plan, the monthly payment you pay is used in your debt-to-income ratio when calculating your debt-to-income ratio for a physician construction loan.
+For physicians with student loans who are on a fixed repayment plan, such as the standard 10-year repayment plan, your monthly payment is used to calculate the debt-to-income ratio for a physician construction loan.

-Borrowers on Income-Driven Repayment Plans:
+Borrowers on Income-Driven Repayment Plans

-For physicians with student loans on an income-driven repayment plan, your current payment is used in your debt-to-income ratio.
-This is a major differentiator between physician mortgages and normal mortgages as most mortgages are based on the 10-year repayment plan monthly payment even if the borrower is on an income-driven repayment plan.
+This is a major differentiator between physician mortgages and normal mortgages, as most home loans are based on the 10-year repayment plan’s monthly payments, even if the borrower is on an income-driven repayment plan.

 If you are currently a resident and you’re able to use your attending salary, your debt-to-income ratio could be much lower.
 Be sure to review your post-residency budget to ensure your new loan isn’t too high, even with your attending salary.